sio2project/sinol-make/example_package/README.md

 sinol_contest_type: talent
 ```

-sinol-make can behave differently depending on the value of `sinol_contest_type` key.
+st-make can behave differently depending on the value of `sinol_contest_type` key.
 Mainly, it affects how points are calculated.
 If the key is not specified, then (in st-make) `talent` is used.
 In sinol-make (OI version) is used 'default'.